gidra5/uni/obsidian_vault/Getting Started/12 Macros.md

-Macros distinguishing feature is the ability to decide when to evaluate inputs.
+Macros distinguishing feature is the ability to decide when to evaluate inputs and in what environment.